 UiO established and coordinates an alliance of Norwegian and leading Brazilian universities and research institutes within the field of energy, as a platform to further develop research and higher education cooperation and links with industry in Brazil.

 With its Norwegian and Brazilian partners, UiO has organised the November Conference in Rio de Janeiro annually since 2013.
 The conference's original focus on oil and gas research has been expanded from 2019 to cover energy research in general, with a stronger focus on interdisciplinary approaches and renewable energy.

-"DSYNE," a project based at UiO's SIRIUS Centre for Scaleable Data Access and funded by the Research Council of Norway's INTPART programme, involves a network of computer scientists and system engineers in Norway: University of Oslo (UiO) and University of Southern Norway (USN), and in Brazil: Federal University of Rio Grande do Sul, UFRGS and Federal University of Espírito Santo (UFES), and in USA: University of Houston and Stevens Institute of Technology.
+"DSYNE," a project based at UiO's SIRIUS Centre for Scaleable Data Access and funded by the Research Council of Norway's INTPART programme, involves a network of computer scientists and system engineers in Norway: University of Oslo (UiO) and University of Southern Norway (USN); in Brazil: Federal University of Rio Grande do Sul (UFRGS) and Federal University of Espírito Santo (UFES); and in USA: University of Houston and Stevens Institute of Technology.
 The project carries out research, education and innovation in digital requirements management in engineering, whereby semantic technologies are used to describe requirements in a truly digital way, so that they can be shared in databases and used for automated reasoning and validation and potentially change the way requirements are managed and transmitted in the natural resources industry.

 GlobOil, a project coordinated by the TIK Centre (UiO) and funded by the Research Council of Norway's Petromax II programme, studies how Norwegian upstream oil and gas suppliers are adapting their production strategy, supply chains and innovative capabilities to the demands of recent development in global manufacturing.
 Activities involve a consortium made up of TIK with NIBR at OsloMet (Norway), University of Chicago (USA), and Universidade Candido Mendes (Brazil).